d3Xm/pwnbox/README.md

 pwnbox
 ===

-A docker environment for pwn ctf challenges or exploit dev based on **phusion/baseimage:18.04-1.0.0-amd64** Based on the work of skysider/pwndocker & 0xTac/Pwndocker.
+A docker environment for pwn ctf challenges or exploit dev built on **phusion/baseimage:18.04-1.0.0-amd64** and based on the work of skysider/pwndocker & 0xTac/Pwndocker.

 ### Usage